 Businesses raise their internet profile by using social media

-This article presents recent statistics on the use of social media by enterprises in the European Union (EU) as part of their strategy for integrating information and communication technologies (ICT) in their business.
 Social media refer to internet based applications such as, for instance, social networks, blogs, multimedia content-sharing sites and wikis.
-In principle, enterprises use social media for image building or for marketing purposes, for gaining insights from customers or communicating within or outside the enterprise.
+In principle, enterprises use social media for image building or for marketing purposes, for gaining insights from customers or communicating within or outside the enterprise or for recruiting.